jdcauley/standards/_harp/public/pages/wp.md

 ### Plugins

 As a rule Cuberis embraces a minimalistic approach to the use of plugins.
-There are several plugins that are used within nearly every project including:
+If functionality can easily be built into the theme, that is prefereable to addition of external plugins.
+For more complicated enhancements there are several plugins that are used within nearly every project including:

 * Advanced Custom Fields
 * Gravity Forms